|Flower Colors:||red, yellow|

-Fritillaria recurva is found in southwest Oregon from Douglas County south into California.
+Fritillaria recurva is found in southwest Oregon from Douglas County south into Northern California.
 It is distinguished from other Fritillaria species by its scarlet red color, checkered with yellow on the inside, and recurved tepals.
 The inside color may be red-on-red or red-on-yellow.
 The amount of yellow can vary between individuals.
 The plants have pale green leaves and stems, up to three feet tall but often two feet tall.
 The leaves are thin, often a half inch at the widest in whorls around the stem similar to Lilium.
 This species is part of the diverse flora found on Table Rocks in Jackson County in Southern Oregon.

 Pictures of the many-scaled bulbs can be seen on the SRGC Bulb Log (BULB LOG 40 --- 30th September 08) here.
 It shows the many tiny offsets that the bulbs produce, possibly as an "insurance policy" in case the mother bulb dies for some reason (predation, disturbance, etc.)

 Fritillaria recurva is suspected to be one of the parents to Gentner’s Fritillary, Fritillaria gentneri, along with Fritillaria affinis.
-Both F. affinis and F. recurva have been found in close proximity to populations of F. gentneri, so many botonists doubt it is a true species but instead a fertile hybrid showing intermediate characteristics of both parents.
+Both F. affinis and F. recurva have been found in close proximity to populations of F. gentneri, so many botanists doubt it is a true species but instead a fertile hybrid showing intermediate characteristics of both parents.
 To read more about the debated species, see the publications by the Native Plant Society of Oregon (NPSO) Gentner's Fritillary - NPSO and in the Recovery Plan proposed by the US Fish and Wildlife Service Gentner's Fritillary - FWS.

-The first two photos below (taken late March 2008 by Mary Gerritsen) are from plants found in northern Napa county growing along the roadbanks.
-Photo 3 was taken by Mary Sue Ittner of a flower blooming March 2010 growing in a pot in a raised bed.
+The first four photos below were taken by John Lonsdale.
+The last photo was taken by Mary Sue Ittner of a flower blooming March 2010 and growing in a pot in a raised bed.
 Grown from seed, she had long been convinced she would never see it bloom.

-Asian fritillaria A-C - Asian fritillaria D-K - Asian fritillaria L-R - Asian fritillaria S-Z - European fritillaria A-O - European fritillaria P-Z - Fritillaria index - Miscellaneous fritillaria - North American fritillaria A-L - North American fritillaria M-Z
+Asian fritillaria a-c - Asian fritillaria d-k - Asian fritillaria l-r - Asian fritillaria s-z - European fritillaria a-o - European fritillaria p-z - Fritillaria index - Miscellaneous fritillaria - North American fritillaria a-l - North American fritillaria m-z